plingplingshiny/tp/docs/UserGuide.md

 ### Locating persons by prefix: `find`

-Finds persons whose name, phone, email, address, intention, property type, price, or tags contain any of the given keywords.
+Finds persons whose name, phone, email, address, intention, property type, or price contain any of the given keywords.
 Apart from the price field, the search is case-insensitive and uses substring matching (e.g. `ali` matches `Alice`).

 Format: `find [i/INTENTION] [n/NAME]…​ [p/PHONE_NUMBER]…​ [e/EMAIL]…​ [a/ADDRESS]…​ [pt/PROPERTY_TYPE] [pr/PRICE]`

 * At least one prefix must be provided.
+* You may include multiple prefixes in the same command — results are combined using OR semantics (a person matches if any field matches).
 * You may include multiple prefixes in the same command — results are combined using OR semantics (a person matches if any field matches).
 * Keywords are case-insensitive and may contain multiple words separated by spaces.
 * **Price field matches the exact value.**  e.g. `find pr/36` will not list a property with price 3600